Virtual Clinic Videos

 When decals

-your hands on an Alps printer - create and paint your own logo
+hands on an Alps printer - create and paint your own logo on your

-on your preferred rolling stock using this technique, which is
+preferred rolling stock using this technique, which is borrowed

-borrowed from the world of PCB production.
-The process is not
+from the world of PCB production.
+The process is not very

-program, and materials available at your local Radio Shack
+materials available at your local Radio Shack store and on-line.

 View Clinic